fai1whale/so4t_api_import/README.md

 # Stack Overflow for Teams API Import (so4t_api_import)
 An API script for Stack Overflow for Teams that facilitates bulk-importing questions, answers, or articles from a CSV file.

-This script is offered with no formal support from Stack Overflow.
-If you run into issues using the script, please [open an issue](https://github.com/jklick-so/so4t_api_import/issues) and/or reach out to the person who provided it to you.
-You are also welcome to edit the script to suit your needs.

 ## Requirements
 * A Stack Overflow for Teams instance (Business or Enterprise)
 * Python 3.x ([download](https://www.python.org/downloads/))